Truck Camper vs Travel Trailer: Which Is The Best For You?

-Three alternatives to the truck camper and travel trailer are the Expandable, Teardrop and Conqueror trailers.
+Three alternatives to the truck camper and travel trailer are the Expandable, Teardrop camper and Conqueror trailers.

 Sleeps up to four adults.
 Has collapsible top and sides for a compact towing.
 Can be towed with a car or SUV.

 Three alternatives to the truck camper and travel trailer are the Expandable, Teardrop and Conqueror trailers.
-Sleeps up to four adults.
+This tent camper sleeps up to four adults.
 Has collapsible top and sides for a compact towing.
 Can be towed with a car or SUV.

 - Hitch Weight 178 lb.